The History of Morse Code

 Samuel F.B.
 Morse

-While Samuel attended Yale College his primary interest became painting.
-In 1811, one year after graduating from Yale, his parents eventually supported him in going to England to further study art.
-He studied with the famous painter, Washington Allston, there until 1815.
+While Samuel attended Yale College, his primary interest became painting.
+In 1811, one year after graduating from Yale, his parents eventually supported him in going to England to study art further.
+He studied with the famous painter Washington Allston there until 1815.

 By the time he received the message and was able to get home, she was already buried.
-This tragic occurrence is believed to be what fueled Morse's passion to create a long-distance communication device.
+This tragic occurrence is believed to be what fueled Morse's passion for creating a long-distance communication device.

 To truly understand Morse code and its history, you should know a little about the telegraph and how it works.

-Morse had his first idea of an electric telegraph, in 1832, after hearing about a new discovery, the electromagnet.
+Morse had his first idea of an electric telegraph, in 1832, after hearing about a recent discovery, the electromagnet.

 He thought that one might be able to send signals over a wire with electromagnetism.
-Other inventors were working on telegraphs at the time but none were yet able to use one successfully over long distances.
+Other inventors were working on telegraphs at the time, but none could successfully use one over long distances.